project-sunbird/sunbird.org-docs/developer-docs/server-installation/load-balancer-setup.md

 ## Overview

-- Load Balancers are required when you want to scale your applications and have high availability.
-The LB can distribute traffic to your VMs evenly.
+- Load Balancers are required when you want to scale your applications and have high availability
+- The LB can distribute traffic to your VMs evenly
 - The LB can be of type Layer 4 or Layer 7
-- We recommend the Layer 4 LB / Basic LB
+- We recommend the Layer 4 LB also know as the basic LB

 ### Keycloak